 The Group's upper-tier ("seuil haut") Seveso sites in France have undergone security audits by the French authorities, with no evidence found of significant deviations from standards.
-The audits highlighted the Group's high levels of security, and led to adjustments being made where necessary.
+The audits highlighted Arkema's high level of security, and led to minor adjustments being made where necessary.

-In addition, the Group has raised security levels at its industrial facilities and R&D centers since 2015 in response to the terrorist attacks in Paris that year.
+In addition, Arkema has raised security levels at its industrial facilities and R&D centers since 2015 in response to terrorist attacks in France, Germany, the United Kingdom and elsewhere.
 It has also taken additional security measures in response to deliberate acts of violence at other industrial companies in Isère and Étang de Berre, France.

-The Group's action plan also covers cybersecurity and protection from cyber attacks (see section 1.7.2.6 on IT risks).
-The Group has notably begun working more closely with French IT security agency ANSSI in France and developed a specific strategy to enhance cyber security.
+The Group's action plan also covers cyber security and protection from cyber attacks (see section 1.7.2.6 on IT risks).
+As part of this, Arkema has begun working more closely with the IT security agency ANSSI in France and has developed a specific strategy to enhance cyber security.